yvelikova/axway-open-docs/content/en/docs/apimgr_admin/api_mgmt_method_authz.md

 Perform the following steps to configure application scopes in API Manager:

 1. Ensure that you are logged into API Manager as an API administrator, and that the organization is enabled for API development.
-For more details, see [Manage organizations](api_mgmt_admin.htm#Manage2).
 2. Select **Settings > API Manager Settings > General settings > Enable application scopes**.
 Enabling this setting allows you to specify authorization scopes for client applications at both the API level and method level.
 3. Select **Clients** > **Applications**, and click **New application**.
 You must enter an **Application Name** and select your **Organization**, and click **Create**.
 4. On the default **Application** tab, under **API Access**, click **Add API**, and select **Petstore** to grant API access to the application.